Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 For mild pericarditis, rest and over-the-counter pain medications — taken as directed by your care provider — may be all that's needed.

 While you recover, avoid strenuous physical activity and competitive sports.
 Such activity can trigger pericarditis symptoms.
 Ask your health care provider how long you need to rest.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or an emergency room physician.
-In some cases when you call to set up an appointment, you may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+You're likely to start by seeing a primary care provider or an emergency room doctor.
+You may be referred to a doctor trained in heart conditions (cardiologist).

 Here's some information to help you prepare for your appointment.

 When you make your appointment, ask if you need to do anything in advance, such as restrict your diet.

 Write down the following information and take it with you to the appointment:

 - Write down any symptoms you're having and for how long.
 Also note if you've had similar symptoms that have come and gone in the past.

 - Make a list of your key medical information, including other recent health concerns you've had and the names of any prescription and over-the-counter medications you're taking.